rustinact/rustinaction.github.io/_pages/privacy-policy.md

 permalink: "/privacy-policy.html"
 ---

-<b>{{ site.name }}</b> takes your privacy seriously.
-To better protect your privacy we provide this privacy policy notice explaining the way your personal information is collected and used.
+Your privacy really matters! <b>{{ site.name }}</b> takes your privacy seriously.
+To better protect your privacy, we provide this privacy policy notice explaining the way your personal information is collected and used.

 Please do not hesitate to [contact us]({{site.baseurl}}/contact.html) if you have further concerns or seek extra information about our Privacy Policy.